doctrine-extensions/DoctrineExtensions/README.md

 - [**Tree**](/doc/tree.md) - automates the tree handling process and adds some tree-specific functions on repository.
 (**closure**, **nested set** or **materialized path**) _(MongoDB ODM only supports materialized path)_
-- [**AggregateVersioning**](/doc/aggregate_versioning.md) - automated control the aggregate version of Aggregate Root or reference Aggregate entity on your Entities.

 #### ORM Only